-All confirmed incidents of cheating and/or plagiarism must be reported to the principal/vice-principal(s), and parents/guardians by the classroom/subject teacher and will be noted in the Student Management System.
+All confirmed incidents of cheating and/or plagiarism must be reported to the Principals/Vice-Principals, and parents/guardians by the classroom/subject teacher and will be noted in the Student Management System.

 Schools will employ a variety of methods in order to identify instances of cheating and plagiarism.